tamij12/tamij12/README.md

 - 🌱 I’m currently learning **DevOps**

 - ☁️ I've keen interest in cloud computing.
-So,I'm learning **AWS**
+So, I'm learning **AWS**

 - 📝 Always **learning new things**, **Confusion is part of Programming**